 Despite all the research efforts to develop more mechanistic models and to characterize variability associated to different parameters, simple predictive models are often preferred in QMRA studies, as a way of guarantying their efficiency (McDonald and Sun, 1999).
 In any case, the selection of the most appropriate model to use in QMRA is a difficult decision.
 Therefore, if time allows, it can be useful to compare results of several predictive models in estimating risk.
 This practice helps to understand the relative influence on the risk estimate of the predictive model used and of other variations in the process of risk assessment.
 Indeed, it has been shown that the effect of using different predictive models in QMRA may be negligible (Nauta, 2001).
 If other variations affect the risk more than the choice of the predictive model, it is justifiable to use the simplest model available (van Gerwen and Zwietering, 1998).
-Ultimately, the criteria for selection of a predictive model to use in QMRA include: model suitability (fit for purpose), model simplicity and number of parameters, ability to look up parameters and limits of growth covered by the model (van Gerwen and Zwietering, 1998).
+Ultimately, the criteria for selection of a predictive model to use in QMRA include: model suitability (fit for purpose), model simplicity and number of parameters, ability to look up parameters in literature and databases, practical applicability of the model, biological meaning of the parameters and limits of growth covered by the model (van Gerwen and Zwietering,